cyrusmaz/prodman/README.md

 **PM_backend.py** contains the backend functionality of the application including keeping track of schedule/user progress, as well as interacting with the database.
 PM_backend.py may be used independently of the front-end visualization/analytics features.

 **PM_db_init.py** contains the code to initialize the database for the application.
 Only needs to be run once.

+**applaud.aiff** is the applaud sound effect.
+Replace with your own sound effect if desired.

+**glass.aiff** is the ding sound effect.
+Replace with your own sound effect if desired.

 # Installation
 prodman is written entirely in Python.
 Furthermore, prodman stores historical records and saved templates on a Postgres server in a Docker container.